nalej/docs/tutorials/appDeployment_wClusters.md

 ./public-api-cli app desc help > appDescExample.json
 ```

 It creates a basic application descriptor for you (called `appDescExample.json`in this case), with a Wordpress instance and a mySQL database associated to it.

+> this needs to be another document in the system and not redirect to our private documentation.
+>
-To learn more about them, please visit [this link](https://daisho.atlassian.net/wiki/spaces/NP/pages/582713431/Application+descriptors), where you can find an extensive tutorial on how to make your own.
+> To learn more about them, please visit [this link](https://daisho.atlassian.net/wiki/spaces/NP/pages/582713431/Application+descriptors), where you can find an extensive tutorial on how to make your own.

 ##### Adding the application descriptor to the system